-She remembered that time well: it was the last she saw of her ex.
+She remembered that moment well: it was the last time that she saw her ex-boyfriend.
 They were in the middle of a heated argument at the church about her visions.
 He was the only person she had ever confided in about them.
 Cosmo wanted nothing to do with them and yet he tried in vain to convince her to see where they lead.
 Angrily, she told him to leave and he did just that… and never came back.
 That was five years ago.

 Cosmo looked back at the leaking pipe, her hand clutching the pendant at her neck as she relived the painful moment.
 The silver and gold particles gently floated upwards.
 After a few moments of staring and thinking, she let out a long, dejected sigh.
 “Alright,” she conceded begrudgingly, tucking a stray strand of hair behind her ear.
 “Alright Spikes, you win.
 I’ll see where these visions lead… No more running, I suppose.”

-Her decision made, she walked back to the pipe and picked up the worn, woven basket full of fresh, cut flowers she had brought with her.
+Decision made, she walked back to the pipe and picked up the worn, woven basket full of fresh, cut flowers that she had brought with her.
 Walking away from the pipe, she turned a corner and emerged out of the alleyway and into the entertainment district of Sector 8.

-It was arguably the busiest area of Megapolis, consisting of numerous nightclubs, bars, shopping malls and specialty stores.
-On the left side where Cosmo emerged was the Sector’s biggest draw; a massive, elegant theater, showcasing award-winning plays.
-The flower girl put a smile on her face and made sure that her hair blossoms were opened extra wide as the doors leading into the theater opened up and released the latest crowd for the city’s enduring classical love story: “Look-a-Like.”
+It was the busiest area of Megapolis, consisting of numerous nightclubs, bars, shopping malls and specialty stores.
+On the left side where Cosmo emerged was the Sector’s biggest draw; a massive, elegant theatre showcasing award-winning plays.
+The flower girl put a smile on her face and made sure that her hair blossoms were opened extra wide as the doors leading into the theatre opened up and released the latest crowd for the city’s enduring classical love story: “Look-a-Like.”

 Cosmo beamed brilliantly at a middle-aged Human couple that she accosted.
-As she plied her trade – to the dismay of the older gentlemen – she dimily noted that the place she stood was, in fact, the first part of the omen she had seen moments ago.
-Reminding herself to uphold the promise she made to herself and to Spikes, she stayed and waited for the inevitable to happen.
+As she plied her trade, to the dismay of the older gentlemen, she dimly noted that the place she stood was, in fact, the first part of the omen she had seen moments ago.
+Reminding herself to uphold the promise she made to herself and Spikes, she stayed and waited for the inevitable to happen.

 Wind ruffling through his fur as the passenger train he crouched on sped towards the Sector 1 station, Miles “Tails” Prower, Ex-SOLDIER turned mercenary for hire, reviewed the details of his first big gig in his mind: To aid in the destruction of Energen Reactor and RINGTEK Manufacturing Plant #1.

 In the three weeks since Cream brought him to live at her bar, Tails had used the opportunity to rest.
-Once he recovered, he started doing the odd job here and there for the residents of the Sector 7 Slums as a mercenary, which helped him regain his fighting form.
-Whether it was taking care of invading Mutates, prowling Robians or even helping the locals with their personal problems, the fox felt both his strength and confidence grow with each passing day.
+Once he recovered, he started doing the odd job here and there for the residents of the Sector 7 Slums as a mercenary, which helped him both regain his fighting form and increase his reputation.
+Whether it was taking care of invading Mutates, prowling Robians or even helping the locals with their problems, the fox felt both his strength and confidence grow with each passing day.
 Now, he felt more than ready for whatever obstacles lay ahead of him.